The Drone Technology for Digital Phenotyping

-Based on a quick survey conducted on social media this month, the vast majority of agtech professionals (72%) think that drone is today the most versatile and easy to use device for plant phenotyping.
-It is true that, thanks to commercial drones becoming more affordable, most of the crop research companies we work with around the globe are internalizing drone data acquisitions to make high-throughput plant phenotyping part of their routine.
+Based on a quick survey conducted on social medias recently, the vast majority of agtech professionals (72%) think that drone is today the most versatile and easy to use device for plant phenotyping.
+It is true that, the latest improvements in drone technology makes this type of systems more performant and more accessible than ever.
+Thus, most of the crop researchers we work with around the globe are internalizing drone data acquisitions to make high-throughput plant phenotyping part of their plant assessment routine.

 With modern technology, flying a drone is easy.
 Almost anyone can now get their hands on affordable equipment that you can familiarize yourself with fairly quickly to take-off and land by the press of a few buttons on a tablet.
 Once data is acquired, Hiphen then provides a hassle-free experience in the sense that all you have to do is upload your data on our cloud platform and then download your results – all the heavy lifting machinery in between is our responsibility.
 What one gets in return from drone acquisitions is an extensive list of valuable agronomic traits that accurately and objectively describe and assess plant architecture, behavior and sanitary state.
 You can consult our drone phenotyping catalog for more information about the traits that can be computed.